Where to go depending on your gestation

 Women’s bodies go through a lot of changes during pregnancy.
 But while some bouts of discomfort and irritation can be self-managed, others should be checked out by your GP or midwife.

-If at any time you feel your baby is moving around less frequently or slowing down or has changed the pattern of their movements please attend the Maternity Assessment Unit (MAU) immediately.
+If at any time you feel your baby's movements are less frequent, weaker or have stopped, please contact the Maternity Assessment Unit (MAU) immediately.

-Whilst bleeding in pregnancy can be normal, it can also be a sign that something is wrong, especially if it is accompanied by pain.
-If you are 20 weeks or less please come to the Gynaecology Emergency Room.
-If you are 20 weeks plus, please attend the MAU immediately.
+Whilst bleeding in pregnancy can be common, it can also be a sign that something is wrong.
+If you are over 18 weeks pregnant, please contact the MAU immediately.

 This could be a sign of infection which will need treatment.
-Drink plenty of fluid and contact your GP within 24 hours.
+Drink plenty of fluid and contact your GP or local walk-in centre within 24 hours.

-A discharge that is smelly or bloodstained may point to infection and you should be seen by your midwife or GP.
+Discharge that is unusual in colour and smelly may point to infection and you should be seen by your GP or community midwife.
+If you are concerned, contact the MAU for advice.

-Any sudden ‘acute’ illnesses should be referred immediately to your GP or midwife.
+Any sudden 'acute' illnesses should be referred immediately to your GP.
+If you have specific pregnancy concerns alongside these symptoms, contact the MAU for advice.